cosmos/ibc-go/docs/architecture/adr-005-consensus-height-events.md

 - Deprecation of the existing `consensus_height` attribute allows consumers to continue to process `UpdateClient` events as normal, with a path to upgrade to using the `consensus_heights` attribute moving forward.

 ### Negative

+- Consumers of IBC core `UpdateClient` events are forced to make future code changes.

 ### Neutral